 "Wait, what?
 I was going to.
 It's my idea, Jack."
 Daniel responded.

 "Daniel, just how much weight do you think that argument has?
-We both have the Ancient gene, and I've had experience having other stuff in my head from the Ancient repository.
+Both Willow and I have the Ancient gene, and I've had experience having other stuff in my head from the Ancient repository.
 I think I'm the best choice."
 Jack said, categorically.

 Before Daniel could come up with a no doubt flawed argument, Teal'c said "I believe Daniel Jackson should be the one to go." before swiveling the laptop with the security footage showing on it around to face everyone.